simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 - Azure Resource Manager
     - Model of deployments
     - API layer for functionality provisioning and configuring all services/features/resources
+    - Can use ARM templates to build stacks consistently multiple times
 - Benefits / Usage of core Azure architectural components
     - Put resources close to users

 ## Compute
 - Virtual Machines
+    - Not a real machine, normally part of a real machine using virtualisation software to appear as a single/individual machine
     - Is your machine to install/control
     - IaaS - including networking
     - Tooling to manage VMs